greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_MATERIALIZED_VIEW.html.md

 :   The name \(optionally schema-qualified\) of a materialized view to be dropped.

 CASCADE
-:   Automatically drop objects that depend on the materialized view \(such as other materialized views, or regular views\).
+:   Automatically drop objects that depend on the materialized view \(such as other materialized views, or regular views\), and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the materialized view if any objects depend on it.
 This is the default.